 We were so relieved to have a healthy baby that it never occurred to us that there might be a problem with me.
 After a few minutes, my wonderful, and usually calm, doctor informed me that I was losing blood rapidly and they were unable to stop it.
 They needed to go back in and perform an emergency hysterectomy.
 Fortunately, my husband and I had already decided that this would be our last child.
-In fact, to be honest, I was relieved.
+I was scared, but to be honest, I was also a little relieved.
 It felt like a confirmation that we had made the right decision.
-But it was still kind of scary!

 A nurse was sent to bring my husband back in and he conversed quietly with the doctor before coming to stand by my head.
 I saw his face and instantly knew it was worse than I thought.
 He tried to smile and calmly reassure me.
 He held my hand and stayed by my side.